push-based/observable-hq--audit/README.md

 **Measure Process**

-All measures are produced with small scripts I hold in my `DevTooly` -> `Snippets` tab.
+All measures are produced with small scripts I hold in my `DevTools` -> `Snippets` tab.

 This is how I performed the measures: